splunk/docker-splunk/README.md

 [![Build Status](https://circleci.com/gh/splunk/docker-splunk/tree/develop.svg?style=svg)](https://circleci.com/gh/splunk/docker-splunk/tree/develop)

 Welcome to Splunk's official repository containing Dockerfiles for building Splunk Enterprise and Universal Forwarder images using containerization technology.
-This repository supports all Splunk roles and deployment topologies, and currently works on any Linux-based platform.

 The provisioning of these disjoint containers is handled by the [splunk-ansible](https://github.com/splunk/splunk-ansible) project.
 Please refer to [Ansible documentation](http://docs.ansible.com/) for more details about Ansible concepts and how it works.